SWSaunders/one-click-hugo-cms/site/content/_index.md

 ---
 title: "AllCourse"
 subtitle: Empowering Teachers to Teach
-image: /img/neonbrand-zFSo6bnZJTw-unsplash.jpeg
+image: /img/neonbrand-mod.jpeg
 blurb:
     heading:
-    text: "AllCourse is a new innovation in the edtech space that is still in stealth mode."
+    text: "AllCourse is a stealth-mode education technology startup improving the lives of teachers and students."
 ---